A Curious Mind

 Studying the Sun

 With new equipment at the Allegheny Observatory, Langley turned his attention to studying the sun, one of the few heavenly bodies he could view in detail through the smoke-filled atmosphere in the Pittsburgh area.
 In the late 1860’s, scientists knew little about cosmic radiation and the impact of solar wind and storms on Earth.
-Viewing the sun’s corona, or outer atmosphere, were these phenomena originated, was obscured by the brightness of the sun itself.
+Viewing the sun’s corona, or outer atmosphere, where these phenomena originated, was obscured by the brightness of the sun itself.
 Langley began a series of expeditions to study the sun during solar eclipses, when the moon blocked the sun’s intensity long enough for him to observe the corona.
 It was during these observations that Langley’s keen eye and technical drawing skills set him apart from other researchers of his day.
 Long before telescopic cameras were able to capture images of the sun’s surface, Langley’s drawings would help launch the “new astronomy,” concerned with the physical nature celestial bodies, and the application of physics to the interpretation of astronomical observations.
 This new science would become astrophysics.

 Samuel Pierpont Langley’s drawing of a sun spot, 1873.